Tropical weather in the Atlantic is slamming the Caribbean and may strike Southeast US next

-MIAMI — (AP) — Dangerous tropical weather brewed Friday in the Atlantic Ocean with Humberto intensifying into a major Category 3 hurricane and a system forecasters dubbed “Potential Tropical Cyclone Nine” striking the Caribbean and taking aim at the Southeast United States.
+MIAMI — (AP) — Dangerous tropical weather brewed Friday in the Atlantic Ocean with Humberto intensifying into a powerful Category 4 hurricane and a system forecasters dubbed “Potential Tropical Cyclone Nine” striking the Caribbean and taking aim at the Southeast United States.

-Hurricane Humberto had maximum sustained winds of 115 mph (185 kph), the Miami-based National Hurricane Center said in an advisory.
-Humberto was expected to keep strengthening over the next several days and churned Friday afternoon about 430 miles (690 kilometers) northeast of the northern Leeward Islands.
+Hurricane Humberto had maximum sustained winds of 145 mph (230 kph) Friday night, according to the Miami-based National Hurricane Center's latest advisory.
+The storm was located about 390 miles (630 kilometers) northeast of the northern Leeward Islands.

 Humberto could produce life-threatening surf and rip currents for the northern Leeward Islands, the Virgin Islands, Puerto Rico and Bermuda over the weekend, forecasters said.

 Meanwhile, a tropical storm warning associated with Potential Tropical Cyclone Nine was issued for the Central Bahamas.
-The center of the tropical disturbance was about 55 miles (90 kilometers) north-northwest of the eastern tip of Cuba, forecasters said.
+The center of the tropical disturbance was about 145 miles (235 kilometers) northwest of the eastern tip of Cuba, forecasters said.
 It had top winds of 35 mph (55 kph).
 A tropical storm watch was issued for portions of the northwestern Bahamas.

 The hurricane center said the potential cyclone was likely to become a tropical depression — the next name in the alphabet would be Imelda — on Saturday.
 By Sunday, it could be a tropical storm.